foureyes/csci-ua.0480-spring2021-034/homework/02-restaurants-2020.markdown

 Now that you've finished your function, you can try calling it on your data from `report.js`

 1. In report.js: require the module that you created (`restaurants.js`).
-2. Use your function on the data that you parsed from reading in the `DOHMH_New_York_City_Restaurant_Inspection_Results.csv` file that you opened earlier.
+2. Use your function on the data that you parsed from reading in the `csv` file that you opened earlier.
 3. Print out the resulting string.
 4. You can compare your output with the example output below